Read Aloud Tips for Parents

 Read to them and listen to them!

-Kids can comprehend and discuss stories with more complexity than they are able to decode words in, so break out those great classic chapter books!
+Kids can comprehend and discuss stories with more complexity than they can decode words in, so break out those great classic chapter books!

-When kids begin to enter into middle school and beyond, take on more of a book club feel for sharing books with them.
+As kids enter middle school and beyond, they begin to take on a more book club-like feel, sharing books.

-If they are reading a book for class, get yourself a copy and see if they would like to chat about the book at different parts.
+If they are reading a book for class, get yourself a copy and see if they would like to discuss the book at various points.
 Be prepared to revisit Shakespeare!
-If your kids are not keen on reading or talking about books at this age…they may change their tune if the books are complex!
+If your kids are not keen on reading or talking about books at this age, they may change their tune if the books are complex!

 I LOVE books, and have unapologetically “invested” (splurged) on books for my kids and my classroom!
 Where do I get my books?